nishantshakya/EuBI-Bridge/README.md

 └── Channel_cset-T0004.zarr
 ```

-### Selective Data Conversion Using Globbing
+### Selective Data Conversion Using

-To process only specific files, globbing patterns can be used.
+To process only specific files, wildcard patterns can be used.
 For example, to concatenate only **timepoint 3** along the channel dimension:

 ```bash
 eubi to_zarr \